Our Services

 Helpful Resources

-Nausea after eating often stems from gastritis, IBS, or food allergies or intolerances; key clues include where the pain is felt, whether symptoms follow specific foods, and if there are chronic bowel changes or allergy signs like hives or swelling.
+Nausea after eating is commonly caused by gastritis, IBS, or food allergies and intolerances.
+Important clues include the location of pain, whether symptoms follow specific foods, and the presence of chronic bowel changes or allergy signs such as hives or swelling.

 Experiencing nausea after eating can be frustrating and unsettling.
 For some people, it's occasional and mild.
 For others, it happens regularly and interferes with daily life.
 While nausea after meals can have many causes, three common possibilities are gastritis, irritable bowel syndrome (IBS), and food allergies or intolerances.